alixedi/cookiecutter-djangopackage/README.rst

     * tox.ini and .travis.yaml have been modified to reflect the changes in the test setup
     * I have also added coveralls support
     * Finally, the test project is bootstrap-ready using the CDN

+N.B.
+The above changes are dependent upon my own fork of [cookiecutter](https://github.com/alixedi/cookiecutter).
+This is because the original cookiecutter does not have support for passing in cookiecutter context into the post generation hooks.
+I have added this feature and submitted a pull-request to @audreyr.
+A merge is eagerly awaited.
+Until then, bugger off!